aichannode/circular-ring/README.md

 This repository use the git flow standard and requires the installation of a git plugin.
 Refer to the [official installation guide](https://github.com/nvie/gitflow/wiki/Installation) depending on your OS.

+## Node version manager

+This repository is dependent of NodeJS 12.
+You could use [NVM](https://github.com/nvm-sh/nvm) or [N](https://www.npmjs.com/package/n) to set node version.

 ## Commitizen

 This repository enforces conventionnal commit messages.
 You can use any [IDE or git plugin](https://marketplace.visualstudio.com/items?itemName=KnisterPeter.vscode-commitizen) you want but, as a minimum requirement, you need to configure a git hook to format the message.